RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check if CCX Upgrade Risk Inference Service application is available
 * Check if CCX Upgrade Risk Inference Service can be run

+## `ccx-upgrades-data-eng/caching.feature`

+* Check that nothing is cached if CACHE_ENABLED is set to 0
+* Check that nothing is cached if CACHE_TTL is set to 0
+* Check that nothing is cached if CACHE_SIZE is set to 0
+* Check Data Engineering Service response with a valid cluster ID is properly cached
+* Check maximum size of cache
+* Check LRU eviction of items if maximum size is reached
+* Check that entries are evicted properly when TTL expires

 ## `ccx-upgrades-data-eng/request_prediction.feature`